nadialathan/J296/README.md

 Why the sense of urgency?

 According to the National Highway Traffic Safety Administration, traffic congestion and tardiness are common reasons for why drivers begin to maneuver at dangerous speeds.
-As people sit in traffic, they become agitated when the speed they were traveling at gets interrupted.
+As people sit in traffic, they become agitated as the speed they were traveling at gets interrupted.
 Running late for, say, an appointment or interview, also causes drivers to push against the flow of traffic.
-Although Richmond has, in general, seen a steady decline in unsafe speeding collisions, more and more motorists are hitting the roadways as [Alameda County slowly returns to pre-pandemic levels of vehicle mileage](https://tims.berkeley.edu/covid19.php), which, in part, fosters conditions for unsafe driving.
+Although Richmond has seen a steady decline in unsafe speeding collisions, more and more motorists are hitting the roadways as [Alameda County slowly returns to pre-pandemic levels of vehicle mileage](https://tims.berkeley.edu/covid19.php), which does play a role in fostering conditions for unsafe driving.

 ### Car collisions have fallen every year in Richmond since 2018